TWilkin/powerpi/controllers/lifx/README.md

 ### Environment

 This service expects the following environment variables to be set before it will start successfully.
-When using docker these are already configured in the _docker-compose_ file, however when running locally for testing we need to define these:
+When using kubernetes these are already configured in the helm chart, however when running locally for testing we need to define these:

 -   **MQTT_ADDRESS** - The URI to the MQTT instance to use, e.g. _mqtt://POWERPI_URL:1883_
 -   **USE_CONFIG_FILE** - Use local config files instead of the files downloaded from GitHub by [_clacks-config_](../../services/clacks-config/README.md) (default _false_).